alexnwang/alexnwang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a second year Ph.D. student in the [CILVR](https://wp.nyu.edu/cilvr/) lab advised by [Mengye Ren](https://mengyeren.com/) at New York University.
+I'm a third year Ph.D. student in the [CILVR](https://wp.nyu.edu/cilvr/) lab advised by [Mengye Ren](https://mengyeren.com/) at New York University.
 My research is supported by the [NSERC PGS-D](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp) scholarship.
 I obtained my M.Sc. in Computer Science advised by [Richard Zemel](https://www.cs.columbia.edu/~zemel/) and B.A.Sc in [Engineering Science](https://engsci.utoronto.ca/) from the University of Toronto.

-Recently, my work is focused on:

-- Unsupervised visual representation learning using minimally curated data -- specifically first-person, long-form and multi-object videos with no obvious subject, foreground, or background.
-- The impact of architectural elements in ViTs like patchification, non-spatial tokens and positional embeddings and their effect on learned representations.

-Looking ahead, I'd also like to explore the limits of video benchmarks and what they may, or may not, be telling us about our video representations.
-Finally, I'm interested in the use of 3D and video understanding in reasoning with large pretrained language models.
-Most recently, I'm wondering if semantic understanding can be separate and composable with spatial reasoning learning.
+My research is focused on vision-centric machine learning.
+In particular, I am interested in:
+* **Self-supervised representation learning**\
+  How single-subject (iconic) datasets like ImageNet have influenced architectures, augmentation techniques, learned representations and ultimately the ability to learn from dense, real-world image and video data?
+* **Impact on on large-scale vision**\
+  How these iconic representations and training methods influence large-scale multimodal and vision models?
+Alternatively, can a strong semantic model like DINOv2 support the training of more general, generative vision models?
+* **Learning from synthetic data**\
+  How synthetic data can contribute to visual understanding, particularly the distinction between learning effective visual features vs. real-world concepts and classes using generated images?

+Looking ahead, I believer there may be inherent limitations to SSL methods stemming from their development around ImageNet data.
+However, I believe these models and their representations will serve as a strong foundation upon which to build large-scale generative vision models.

 Feel free to contact me at **anw2067 [at] cims.nyu.edu**